jasonsackett/docker-flask-lambda-combo/README.md

-This is a simple template for a python app that is Dockerized for either/both use as a flask web app and/or an
+This is a simple template for a python app that is Dockerized for either use as a flask web app or an
 AWS docker lambda function

 see notes in app.py, and Dockerfile for instructions